allysmith343/smithportfolio/menu/about.md

 # Design Sprints

 Design Sprints are group projects where we follow the design process to create a specific kind of product.
-Through this course, we designed website, data visualizations, VR experiences, and physical visualizations.
+Through this course, we designed websites, data visualizations, VR experiences, and physical visualizations.
 Summaries and links to the projects are list below in order of when we completed them.

 ---